-$\mathcal{O}(n^2)$ using a modified version of the Hadamard test, which uses half the qubits of the previously proposed swap test for a quantum neuron and without the need for quantum phase estimation.
-We apply these methods to toxicity prediction using the Tox21 dataset, and show that our frameworks perform equivalently to a fully classical model with approximately the same number of parameters.
-As quantum devices improve, we hope this framework will provide an implementable polynomial speedup for machine learning networks, and consequently more efficiently navigate the chemical space to find life-saving pharmaceuticals.
+In summary, we present the first quantum-to-classical transfer learning framework in which weights initially learned from a quantum circuit can be fine-tuned classically.
+Assuming efficient state preparation, we show a theoretical quantum advantage by reducing the complexity of calculating matrix products from $O(n^3)$ to $O(n^2)$ using a modified version of the Hadamard test, which uses half the qubits of the previously proposed swap test for a quantum neuron and without the need for quantum phase estimation.
+We apply these methods to toxicity prediction using the Tox21 data set and show that our frameworks perform equivalently to a fully classical model with approximately the same number of parameters.
+As quantum devices improve and the assumption of efficient state preparation becomes fulfilled, we hope this framework will provide an implementable polynomial speedup for ML networks and consequently more efficiently navigate the chemical space to find life-saving pharmaceuticals.